2008 Arizona Cardinals season: Week 2: vs. Miami Dolphins

 Coming off their divisional road win over the 49ers, the Cardinals played their Week 2 home opener against the Miami Dolphins.
-In the first quarter, the Cardinals scored first as QB Kurt Warner threw 2 touchdown passes (a 79-yarder and a three-yarder) to WR Anquan Boldin.
+In the first quarter, the Cardinals scored first as Kurt Warner threw 2 touchdown passes (one for 79 yard pass and another for 3 yard) to Anquan Boldin.
 In the second quarter, Arizona increased their lead with a 45-yard field goal by Neil Rackers.
-In the third quarter, the Cardinals increased its lead to 24–0 with rookie running back Tim Hightower getting a one-yard touchdown run.
-In the process, he became the first Cardinals rookie running back to score in each of his first two games.
-The Dolphins finally got on the board when kicker Dan Carpenter nailed a 32-yard field goal.
-The Cardinals replied with Warner and Boldin hooking up with each other for a third time on an eight-yard touchdown pass.
-In the fourth quarter, Miami tried to rally as running back Ronnie Brown got a one-yard TD run, but Arizona held on for a dominating win.
+In the third quarter, the Cardinals increased its lead to 24–0 with rookie Tim Hightower scoring on a 1 yard touchdown run.
+The Dolphins finally scored when kicker Dan Carpenter converted a 32-yard field goal.
+The Cardinals responded with Warner throwing Boldin an 8 yard touchdown pass.
+In the fourth quarter, Miami tried to rally as running back Ronnie Brown rushed for a 1 yard Touchdown, but Arizona held on for a large win.

 With the win, the Cardinals improved to its first 2–0 start since 1991.
 This game was also one of three times that Kurt Warner finished a game with a perfect passer rating.